rhaiscript/book/src/engine/scope.md

 scope.push("y", 42_i64)
      .push("z", 999_i64)
      .push_constant("MY_NUMBER", 123_i64)       // constants can also be added
-     .set_value("s", "hello, world!");          // 'set_value' adds a variable when one doesn't exist
+     .set_value("s", "hello, world!");          // 'set_value' adds a new variable when one doesn't exist

 // First invocation
 engine.run_with_scope(&mut scope,